daveadams/sakai-info/README.md

 License
 -------
 This work is dedicated to the public domain.
-No copyright is reserved.
+No rights are reserved.
 See LICENSE for more information.